Sshh Liguz

-Sharna Liguz, also known as Sshh Liguz, is an Australian artist and singer currently living in London, UK.
-She is a part of the music duo Sshh with musician Zak Starkey.
+Sharna Liguz, also known as Sshh Liguz, (born 10 September 1984) is an Australian-English artist and singer currently living in London, UK.
+She is a part of the music duo Sshh with her husband Zak Starkey.

 Early life

 Sshh Liguz was born on 10 September 1984 in Bondi, New South Wales, Australia, where she grew up with an interest in entertainment and the arts.
 As a teenager, she wrote reviews and hosted a radio show before attending Bradfield College of the Arts and eventually the National Art School.
 In school, Liguz began playing with various bands in Australia, and became more interested in performing than attending art classes with their strict structure.
 Liguz dropped out of art school and moved to England looking for her next path.
 Liguz eventually met musician Zak Starkey at a show, and they began making music together.
 They began collaborating when Starkey was touring as the drummer for Oasis.
 Starkey sent Sshh a guitar riff which she added on to, leading to their first song recorded over the phone.
 They started releasing material in 2006 under the name Pengu!ns, with Starkey on drums, Sshh on vocals, Shane Devany on guitar, and Tatia Starkey on bass.
 The project name comes from the lyric ‘Penguins start your engines’ from their song ‘Jet Engines.’
 The group began playing live together in 2008, and in 2011, the touring Pengu!ns lineup consisted solely of Sshh and Starkey as a duo.
 They now both reside in London, UK.

 On March 21, 2022, she married her music partner Zak Starkey.